samkrishna/seductionbook/essays/star-trek-v-america.md

 Conservatives like to scream about how "Big Government" is trampling their rights and that they shouldn't have to conform to any legislatively- or executive-mandated coercion.

-The oligarchs USE these people (almost always Evangelical Christians) as a way to get out of submitting to A LOT of regulation that is beneficial to the population as a mass group.
+The oligarchs USE these people (almost always White Evangelical Christians) as a way to get out of submitting to A LOT of regulation that is beneficial to the population as a mass group.
 Things like mass vaccinations during the first years of the COVID-19 crisis, or environmental regulations, or the current litigation around mifespristone, a drug that can medically induce abortions.

 And of course, everyone's favorite: gun control to prevent mass shootings.
 According to the Gun Violence Archive, [there were 656 mass shootings in 2023](https://www.gunviolencearchive.org/reports/mass-shooting?year=2023).
 We are BY FAR the most [armed-per-capita country on the planet](https://www.vox.com/23142734/kansas-city-superbowl-mass-shooting), and as a result we have the most gun violence, both fatal and non-fatal.
 We have approximately 120.5 guns per 100 residents.
 As a consequence of that level of gun armor, we also have 120 Americans die from some type of gun violence.
 And yet the "Good Guy with a Gun beats a Bad Guy with a Gun" narrative still captures the imagination of (mostly) conservative rural whites.
 Also, in the most recent famous mass shooting at the Kansas City parade celebrating the Super Bowl victory of the Kansas City Chiefs, there were [more than 850 police officers](https://www.kansascity.com/news/local/article285539852.html) present from both Kansas City police departments (both Kansas and Missouri), the Kansas State Police and the FBI.